 We count down the days all year to our much-needed vacay, but how can we actually make the most of it and give ourselves a break from our anxious-filled lives?
 With young adults being the most stressed generation, there’s no denying the amazing effect your summer holiday could have on your mental well-being – if you do it right.

-Whether the sun is shining or things are looking a little more grey, boohoo’s Self-Love guide holds the basic tools you need to put self-care first while you’re away.
+Whether the sun is shining or things are looking a little more grey, boohoo want you to #DoYourThing and follow these 8 steps of self-care while you’re away.

 1. Switch up your workout